 I’m frequently asked to share my line information, so here we go:

 |4 wt||3X||6 -14||500 gr||Pan fish, River Trout, small Bass|

 |5 wt||4X||14 -20||750 gr||my goto line, as it is the”all-around” trout fisherman’s line weight, which covers virtually all trout-fishing situations.|

 |6 wt||5X||18 -26||1 kg||Catfish, Smaller Salmon, Large Bass|

 As the line is too thick to tie the fly directly, we use a tippet.
 A thinner than 0,2 mm, 30 cm upto 1 meter, line rated at 3 kg.
-I mostly use Rio Tenkara Rod Co.
-4X Tippet, which comes in 27 meter spools, good for making approximately 45 tippets.
+These are my Rio Tenkara Rod Co.
+Tippets, which comes in 27 meter spools, good for making approximately 45 tippets.

 Artificial flies are used in tenkara fly-fishing.
 These are tied with thread, feathers and sometimes fur as in western fly-fishing.
 Traditionally a special reverse hackle wet-fly is used, which means that the feathers are angled towards the hook so the fly seems to ‘swim’ when pulling the line.
 My kit includes three sizes: size 14 as my standard fly, larger size 20 flies for bigger water and the smaller size 12 for when the others don’t work.
 I use flies without barbs.

 My Accessories Kit is a 420D Nylon Pouch, containing Nippers (for cutting lines), Forceps (for hooks further in the fish), Lochsa and Payette Paste Line Floatants (should I chose to use a floating setup.
 I also keep my spare lines and tippet in this pouch.